Ask Slashdot: Why Are There No Huge Leaps Forward In CPU/GPU Power?

 This question lacks context.
 In terms of desktop PCs and common everyday usage, we don't NEED more speed or power.
 Nothing is going to speed up webpages or Facebook or whatever people typically do on their PCs.
 And even if you did, then you become constrained by the speed of the internet and there won't be much perceived benefit.

-On the mobile side, there is room for more speed but it comes at the expense of power and is still constrained by connection speeds and website performance on mobile devices, w
+On the mobile side, there is room for more speed but it comes at the expense of power and is still constrained by connection speeds and website performance on mobile devices, which often sucks.
+Throwing faster and more processing isn't necessarily the fix that is needed.

+There are cases where rendering and other heavy duty uses might benefit but the vast majority of people never use those things.
+Even gaming is usually constrained by other things like the GPU, the game engine, connection speed, and human performance.

+The major places where computing power is much more important are in things like supercomputing but those machines don't run desktop programs and don't work the same way.
+Only the people directly using those machines would ever have any idea how fast they are or how much faster they wish they could be.

 You need a netbook.